The Avalanches: Live performances

 The Avalanches, initially, played live using samplers, analogue keyboards, bass guitar, drum kit, and theremin.
 Their set-up later included four turntables, a percussion stand, and a battery of MIDI-controlled special effects.

 The band performed at festivals during 2000–2001, including the Big Day Out, Falls Festival and V1.
 For their European live tour, Peter "Snakey" Whitford was used as a touring percussionist, he had previously played in the Afro Psych band Prophecy throughout the Indonesian islands.
 Seltmann broke his ankle during the band's Electric Ballroom show in London, while Dela Cruz suffered a concussion on-stage at the V2001 festival.
 The remaining live dates were DJ sets with Chater only.
 Despite this, the band eventually received the Best Live Act 2001 award from MUZIK magazine.
 This format continued for the United States and Japan Since I Left You Tours.
 Chater, Dela Cruz and Fabay also took the DJ show around Australia, calling themselves the Magic Midgets.

-Brains was a monthly club-night held outdoors behind the tiny Melbourne bar St Jeromes', and featured regular DJ sets from the Avalanches' Chater, Seltmann and Di Blasi.
-St Jeromes' was shut down in March 2009.
-Their Brains' performances were usually soca-inspired DJ sets, but included anything from the Highlife guitar music of West Africa to unusual re-edits of 1980s acid house tracks, and sometimes new Avalanches material.
-Far from a typical world music DJ set, the Brains' nights were extremely loud and celebratory, with people overflowing into Caledonian Lane, the band bringing in a special P.A. system to cope with the extra crowd.
-The Brains' experience toured Australia in early 2005, and spilled over into the band's DJ sets at that year's St Jerome's Laneway Festival and Meredith Music Festival.
 The Avalanches continued DJing at Australian festivals such as Golden Plains and Splendour in the Grass throughout 2006 and into 2007, although these sets were a return to a heavier, club sound and markedly different from the previous Brains' DJ sets.
 The group returned to live performances in 2016, with a performance at Australian music festival Splendour in the Grass.
 Their live setup feature Chater on bass and Di Blasi on turntables, alongside guest musicians Paris Jeffree on drums, Spank Rock as MC, and Eliza Wolfgramm on vocals.

 In May 2017 The Avalanches curated The Avalanches – Since I Left You Block Party as part of Sydney's Vivid LIVE festival.
 Playing outdoors at the Sydney Opera House, The Avalanches headlined and were joined by 'special guests' DJ Shadow, Briggs, Sampa the Great, Jonti and DJ JNETT.
-While The Avalanches set was billed as "Since I Left You being performed live in full at Vivid LIVE for the first time since 2001", the show drew criticism from some fans as they mostly played tracks from Wildflower.